 “The New Old Way” is a phrase introduced to me by a respected and beloved Hawaiian elder and friend, Al Lagunero.
 To me the term has come to signify the search for ancestral continuity in a time of potentially cataclysmic global transformation.

 I hope you will join me in imagining and creating a future with economic justice and cultural respect for all, without war and committed to the regeneration of nature.
 This future lies outside of our present collective grasp, but not beyond our reach.
 I believe that the mystery of how to extend our reach lies dormant within us, accessible by practices cultivated by our ancient ancestors and kept alive among the peoples who have managed, against terrible odds, to continue to live close to the earth and their ancient cultural roots.
 Our modern scientific and technological cleverness can undoubtedly serve us well on our collective journey, if we put it to wise purpose, but it cannot serve as our guiding star.
 We must reach past the arrogance of conventional contemporary culture for something deeper and older to liberate us from the tangled mess we have made of modernity.
 Together we must face the most difficult navigational challenge of human history.
-How do we get from where we stand to the future our grandchildren deserve?
+How do we get from cataclysmic precipice where we stand now to the future our grandchildren deserve?